timvandermeij/mobile-radio-tomography/README.md

 The trajectory mission sets up an unmanned aerial vehicle (UAV) and directs it to move and rotate within its environment.
 The script supports various mission types and simulation modes.
-It can be run using the ArduPilot simulator using the following commands:
+You can run it using the ArduPilot simulator using the following commands:

     $ sim vehicle.sh -v ArduCopter --map